aslanxie/aslanxie.github.io/GPU/Intel_GPU_Pre_Gen12.md

 [INTEL® UHD GRAPHICS OPEN SOURCE PROGRAMMER'S REFERENCE MANUAL FOR THE 2020 INTEL CORE™ PROCESSORS WITH INTEL HYBRID TECHNOLOGY BASED ON THE "LAKEFIELD" PLATFORM, Volume 3: GPU Overview, Page 1-2](https://01.org/sites/default/files/documentation/intel-gfx-prm-osrc-lkf-vol03-gpu_overview.pdf)

+*The Unified Return Buffer (URB) is as a temporary holding area that handles the process of thread creation and dispatch.*

 Work into the Render/GPGPU engine is fed using the Render Command Streamer.
 <p align="center">
   <img src="images/Render_Engine_Workload.png">